SeldonIO/seldon-ucl/README.md

 # Seldon + UCL Data Cleaning System
 A data exploration and cleaning Web application developed by 2nd year UCL students for Seldon.
-Providing both spreadsheet and notebook style interfaces, this is the perfect solution to load, clean, analyze and visualize data.
+Providing both spreadsheet and notebook style interfaces, this will be the perfect solution to load, clean, analyze and visualize data when it is actually developed.
 ## Installation Instructions
 ### Vagrant VM
 The easiest way to install and run the application is by creating a virtual machine within [Vagrant](https://www.vagrantup.com/downloads.html).
 Vagrant will automatically set up everything you need to run the web server inside an Ubuntu VM and bind it to port `5000` on your host machine.